noam1610/tuto_multiprocessing_python/README.md

 #### First process

-As an example, the first process will square the incoming numbers and throw them out
+As an example, the **Process1** will square the incoming numbers from the Queue1 and throw them out to the Queue2